christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 * Who makes Web browsers?
 * Why do we need Web standards?
 * Who creates Web standards?
-* What incentives to browser makers have to adhere to the standards?

 ###Who Controls the Web?
 Nobody, really.
 For the most part, the Internet and the World Wide Web are free from the control of individual companies or governments.
 The protocols and standards on which the Internet and World Wide Web are built are entirely *open*.